microsoft/AirSim/docs/unreal_custenv.md

 1. Right click on the Unreal project .uproject file, then Generate Visual Studio Project files.
 2. Double click on .sln file to open the solution.
 3. Hit F5.
-4. After Unreal Editor comes up, go to the World settings and select Game Mode = SimGameMode.
+4. After Unreal Editor comes up, go to the World settings and select Game Mode = AirSimGameMode.
 5. Make sure your environment has a Player Start component or add one.
 This is where the quadrotor will be placed.
 6. Hit Play button.